ElofssonLab/PRODRES/README.md

 # FastPSSM : Fast generation of Position-Specific Scoring Matrices

 + Download (or clone) the FastPSSM Git repository
-+ Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the FastPSSM-master/ folder
++ Dowload and unzip the database from http://topcons.net/static/download/topcons2_database.zip inside the FastPSSM folder that is created

 # There are three pathes in fastPSSM_environment.py that need to be adjusted: